codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/What-we-ll-learn-ea4e.md

-In the previous unit, the `people` database as already created.
+In the previous unit, the `people` database was already created.

 Let's learn how to create our own SQL relational database within the `mysql` shell as well as creating tables and rows with data.